Raised dog bowls or commonly known as elevated feeders have been gaining a lot of popularity in the past few years among German Shepherd owners.

 The Best Elevated Dog Bowls for German Shepherd

-PandPal Adjustable Raised Dog Bowl (check the price on Amazon) is my recommendation for the best-raised dog bowl for German Shepherds.
+PandPal Adjustable Raised Dog Bowl is my recommendation for the best-raised dog bowl for German Shepherds.

 It is very well-made, sturdy and easy to put together.
 I love the design, the design is gorgeous, and the attention to details is superb.

 There are many extra screws and caps to replace the missing pieces if you accidentally lost some of them.